Black hole - neutron star mergers: The first mass gap and kilonovae: Calculations

-We assess the detectability of BH-NS mergers in gravitational-waves by LIGO/Virgo using simple mass scaling.
-BH-NS mergers are detectable only if signal-to-noise ratio (SNR) in LIGO/Virgo detectors is larger than $8$, and we calculate SNR from:
+Using simple mass scaling, we assess the detectability of BH-NS mergers in gravitational waves by LIGO/Virgo.
+We assume that BH-NS mergers are only detectable if the signal-to-noise ratio (S/R) in one LIGO/Virgo detector is larger than $8$, and we estimate a fiducial S/R from:

-where $M_{chirp}=(m_1 m_2)^{3/5} (m_1 + m_2)^{-1/5}$ is chirp mass of BH-NS system and $m_1$, $m_2$ are BH-NS components masses.
-In this formula we assume that the current O3 LIGO/Virgo detection range for NS-NS merger with a typical chirp mass of $1.2\msun$ is $120$ Mpc \citep{abbott2018prospects}).
+where $M_{chirp}=(m_1 m_2)^{3/5} (m_1 + m_2)^{-1/5}$ is the chirp mass of the BH-NS system, and $m_1$ and $m_2$ are BH-NS components masses.
+In this formula, we assume that the current O3 LIGO/Virgo detection range for an NS-NS merger with a typical chirp mass of $1.2\msun$ is $120$ Mpc \citep{abbott2018prospects}), and we average over the source orientation and sky location.
 This gives us a detection rate of BH-NS mergers by LIGO/Virgo: $R_{ligo}$ yr$^{-1}$.
-The fraction of BH-NS mergers that have compact objects in the first mass gap that are detectable by LIGO/Virgo is calculated from:
+The fraction of BH-NS mergers that have compact objects in the FMG that are detectable by LIGO/Virgo is calculated from:

-where $R_{fmg,ligo}$ (yr$^{-1}$) is LIGO/Virgo detection rate of BH-NS mergers that have two, one or no objects within the first mass gap.
+where $R_{fmg,ligo}$ (yr$^{-1}$) is the LIGO/Virgo detection rate of BH-NS mergers that have two, one or no objects within the FMG.

-We also calculate the fraction of LIGO/Virgo detectable BH-NS mergers ($SNR>8$) which show some mass ejection ($M_{\rm ej}$) during the merger process as:
+We also calculate the fraction of LIGO/Virgo detectable BH-NS mergers ($S/R>8$) that show some mass ejection ($M_{\rm ej}$) during the merger process as: